-Ensure your time at UM prepares you effectively for your future career by using Career Compass.
-Career Compass is a guide for developing a strong connection between your studies and your occupational choices.
-You can read about current student experiences and find career tips, volunteer opportunities and recommended course selections for each year of your program.
+Develop a strong connection between your studies and your occupational choices using the Career Compass.
+Read about current student experiences and find career tips, opportunities and recommended course selections for each year of your program.

 Co-ops, internships and work opportunities